Find a Law Firm

 Find an Approved Solicitor on the Banks and Clients plc Conveyancing Panel

-I have a mortgage with Banks and Clients.
-My grandfather has just retired and wants to pay off my mortgage.
-After Banks and Clients is paid, I want to transfer the property to my mother's name; How long does the process take?
+For 5 years I had a mortgage with Banks and Clients.
+My uncle retired last week and wants to pay off my mortgage.
+After Banks and Clients is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the Banks and Clients conveyancing panel?
 I do not intend to live at the property once the Banks and Clients mortgage is discharged.

-You will need a solicitor but they need not be on the Banks and Clients conveyancing panel.
+Although you do need to retain the services of a lawyer they dont need to be on the Banks and Clients panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
-There's no capital gains tax for you as it is your main residence.
+As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.